 Planning — An Important First Step

-Whether you want to redesign an old landscape or start fresh with a new one, a plan is a must.
-The plan does not have to be elaborate but should take into consideration the exposures on the site.
+Whether you want to redesign an old landscape, or start fresh with a new one, a plan is essential.
+Site exposure is an important component of the plan, no matter how simple the plan.
 As a rule, south and west exposures result in the greatest water losses, especially areas near buildings or paved surfaces.
 You can save water in these locations simply by changing to plants adapted to reduced water use.
 However, don’t be too quick to rip out the sod and substitute plastic and gravel.
-Extensive use of rock on south and west exposures can raise temperatures near the house and result in wasteful water runoff.
+Extensive use of rock on south and west exposures can raise temperatures near the house and result in wasteful water runoff and increased temperatures.

 Slope of Property